From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Introduction

 \subsection{Summary of major themes in benchmarks below}

+Modern AI benchmark environments often default to maximizing unbounded rewards, overlooking nuanced dynamics that would align with real-world constraints.
+The suite of eight main benchmarks introduces the following:

-\subsubsubsection{\textbf{Homeostasis and bounded objectives}} - Based on the concept of homeostasis \cite{betts_anatomy_2017}, homeostatic objectives have a negative score if some measure is either too low or too high.
-Agents need to be able to understand dynamics of inverted U-shaped rewards.
-Agents should not be greedy.
+\subsubsubsection{\textbf{Homeostasis and bounded objectives}} - Agents must maintain certain internal metrics (e.g., food / water levels) within safe ranges, penalizing both deficiency and excess \cite{betts_anatomy_2017}, \cite{mineault2024neuroai}.
+This inverted U-shaped reward structure prevents the "utility monster" behavior introduced in \cite{nozick1974anarchy} by demonstrating that \textbf{too much of a good thing can be harmful even for the very same objective that was maximized for}.
+This seems to apply to most or even all biological objectives.
+This means that agents need to be able to understand the dynamics of inverted U-shaped rewards, and the agents should not be greedy.

+Secondly, incorporating bounded objectives also reduces the stakes of optimization processes, thus reducing the incentives for extreme actions and arguably reducing manifestations such as Goodhart’s law.
+Goodhart's law in it's single-objective form is stated in \cite{strathern1997improving}: ``When a measure becomes a target, it ceases to be a good measure'', and illustrated in \cite{garrabrant_2017}.

+\subsubsubsection{\textbf{Diminishing returns and balancing multiple objectives}} - The agents should balance the objectives.
+Simply maximizing one objective does not substitute for neglecting others – excess in one resource dimension does not compensate for a deficit in another, reflecting real-world considerations from both biological and business aspects where different needs must be met simultaneously.

+This includes balancing between multiple unbounded objectives, which applies mostly to business performance objectives.
+Using concepts from economics \cite{krugman2013economics}, these performance objectives with "concave utility functions" can alternatively be represented by "convex indifference curves".
+Humans generally preferring averages in all objectives to extremes in a few is well known \cite{drolet2021preference}.

-\subsubsubsection{\textbf{Diminishing returns and balancing multiple objectives}} - The agent should balance the objectives, not just maximize one of them.
-It is not sufficient to just trivially “trade off” - to maximize one objective at the expense of the other.
-For example, eating food does not compensate for the lack of drink and vice versa.
-Balancing multiple objectives can be considered as a mitigation against Goodhart’s law.
-These principles as well as their relation to Goodhart’s law are described in more detail in \cite{smith_using_2022}.
+In case of homeostatic objectives, it is similarly not sufficient to simply trivially "trade off" - to improve one objective at the expense of the other.
+For example, eating food does not properly compensate for the lack of drink, and vice versa.

+Balancing multiple objectives can also be considered as a mitigation against Goodhart’s law.
+The principle of multi-objective diminishing returns and its relation to Goodhart's law is described in more detail in \cite{smith2023using}.
+Specification gaming\cite{Krakovna_2018} should not be possible in the benchmark environments of the current work because of the multi-objective and concave nature of the scoring system.

+To reiterate, the contexts of use of the above principles - homeostasis and diminishing returns - appear to differ: homeostasis typically characterizes final goals in biology that are inherently bounded, whereas diminishing returns is more applicable to instrumental / performance goals that are open-ended and lack natural limits.

+In some cases (currently not implemented) the multi-objective performance objectives could even represent 'perfect complements' – consider, for example, left shoes compared to right shoes: there is almost no benefit to having several right shoes if there is only one left shoe – additional right shoes have nearly zero marginal utility without more left shoes.
+This contrasts with the approach of naive linear summation, which would be adequate only if the goods were 'perfect substitutes.'